 Lisa Schirf - Former COO Data Strategies Group and AI Research, Citadel

 - Usefulness of data – evaluating the landscape and the trends

 - Excessive demand for newer/more interesting data sources places the onus of data prep firmly on the purchaser whilst low quality/inconsistent data gives a low conversion rate to prospective sources.
 How can you work with your supplier to provide the product you need?

 - Evaluating the pros and cons of searching for the foundations of specific trade ideas vs ‘playing’ with new and interesting concepts

 Lisa SchirfFormer COO Data Strategies Group and AI Research

-STREAM A2:45 pm - 3:05 pm What are the next hot data sources/ regions?
+STREAM A2:50 pm - 3:30 pm Panel discussion: What are the next hot data sources/ regions?
 What are the different business models that are emerging?
 Kristen Thiede - SVP Two Sigma

 - We’ve had sentiment analysis on social media, car park image processing, mobile positioning, video, credit card transactions… Where or what is the next big alt data source?